DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing

 \section{Benchmarks}

-DeepQuantum is designed with a strong emphasis on simulation efficiency, incorporating optimized data structures to enhance runtime performance.
-In this section, we present benchmarks comparing DeepQuantum against other quantum computing programming frameworks.
+DeepQuantum is engineered for high-performance quantum simulation, utilizing optimized data structures to enhance runtime efficiency.
+In this section, we present comprehensive benchmarks comparing DeepQuantum against several established quantum computing programming frameworks.
 The evaluation covers core functionalities, including gradient and Hessian calculations for \texttt{QubitCircuit}, the computation of Hafnians, Torontonians, and permanents for \texttt{QumodeCircuit}, as well as transpilation and forward simulation for \texttt{Pattern}.
-For each benchmark test, it is executed ten times following an initial warm-up iteration.
-Note that for computationally demanding configurations, the number of repetitions is appropriately decreased if the computational demands of the simulation scale are excessively large.
+Each benchmark is executed ten times following an initial warm-up iteration.
+Note that for computationally demanding configurations, the number of repetitions is reduced to ensure a reasonable overall runtime.

-Table~\ref{table:framework_version} shows the versions of frameworks used in this test, and Table~\ref{table:environment} summarize the framework versions and the hardware/software specifications utilized in these experiments, respectively.
+Tables~\ref{table:framework_version} and~\ref{table:environment} summarize the framework versions and the hardware/software specifications utilized in these experiments, respectively.